dave4477/mvcs-framework/README.md

 Everything that is dispatched to the context, is validated by the state machine.
 If the event is not found for the current state, the subscriber will not receive it.

-Controllers can access models, services and views directly and invoke methods on them.<br>
+Controllers can access models, services and views directly and invoke methods on them.<br><br>
-Models can dispatch to the context.<br>
+Models can dispatch to the context.<br><br>
 Views and controllers can listen to this context.<br><br>
 Views can dispatch to the context, and also dispatch to other views, which by-passes the state validation.<br><br>
 Services can dispatch to the context and access models directly. <br><br>